ethereumjs/ethereumjs-monorepo/packages/tx/README.md

 - Activation: `sharding`
 - Type: `5`

-This is an experimental implementation of the blob transaction type introducd with EIP-4844.
+This library supports an experimental version of the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) as being specified in the [01d3209](https://github.com/ethereum/EIPs/commit/01d320998d1d53d95f347b5f43feaf606f230703) EIP version from February 8, 2023 and deployed along `eip4844-devnet-4` (January 2023), see PR [#2349](https://github.com/ethereumjs/ethereumjs-monorepo/pull/2349).

 This transaction type requires additional dependencies that are not installed by default to limit bundle size.

 ##### Configuration

 There are two additional configuration steps needed to work with blob transactions.

 1. Install an additional dependency that supports the `kzg` interface defined in [the kzg interface](./src/kzg/kzg.ts).
-You can install the default option `c-kzg` by simply running `npm install c-kzg`.
+You can install the default option [c-kzg](https://github.com/ethereum/c-kzg-4844) by simply running `npm install c-kzg`.
 2. Download the trusted setup required for the KZG module.
-It can be found [here](../client/lib/trustedSetups/trusted_setup.txt)
+It can be found [here](../client/lib/trustedSetups/trusted_setup.txt).

 ##### Usage